home-assistant/home-assistant.io/source/_integrations/braviatv.markdown

 <div class='note warning'>

-New setups via `configuration.yaml` file are currently not be supported.
+New setups via `configuration.yaml` file are currently not supported.

 </div>